sebuszqo/script_programming/README.md

 - Labs about front-end js - were kind of less invloving for me. - I had been doing something in this filed before Labs as you can see in "My-Learing-Path" or "Projects"
 - Labs about back-end js - were kind of less invloving for me. - again, I had been doing something in this filed before Labs as you can see in "My-Learing-Path" or "Projects"
   - Lab 7-9 --> html, css, js, react?
-  - Lab 10 - --> node.js, express.js, TypeScript
+  - Lab 10 --> node.js, express.js, tests - mocha, chai
+  - Lab 11 --> node.js, express.js, mongoDB, tests - mocha, chai